|My Time||2 hr 24 min|

 This is one of my favorite parks in Colorado.
 It doesn’t have the huge inclines that a lot of the parks have and has some really nice scenery.
 A couple things to look out for is that there is not much shade on the trails and the footing can get a little tricky if you aren’t used to walking on rocks.

 The park is also at a low elevation so it gets hot in the summers.
 When I came in the spring the trail was really muddy.
-In August, the trail is in good shape but the plants and brush around are really overgrown meaning you are probably going to rub up on some branches and leaves.
-I am going to rate this moderate for the reasons above but there are sections of the park that can be enjoyed by all.
+In August, the trail is in good shape but the plants and brush around are really overgrown.
+Which means you are probably going to rub up on some branches and leaves.
+I am going to rate this moderate for the reasons above.
+However, there are sections of the park that can be enjoyed by all.

 I have added this hike and all the hikes on my interactive map that you can find here.
 If you have any suggestions for hikes or comments you can always email me at email@example.com or follow me at any of the below social media channels.
 Happy Hiking!